lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDER-FUNCTIONS.md

 Alternative, less flexible syntax.
 \end{center}

 As far as general development goes, I think the former is much cleaner and lends itself to a better development experience.
+For this simple example, you can clean it up a bit using `v-for`, but as you start to build more abstract, generic components, the flexibility of writing your own render functions can be tremendously useful.

 Another common use case for render functions is when you are writing a general component library (such as Vuetify).
 In these cases, you will not know how many tabs the user is going to use, so using `v-if` like above isn't an option.
 You will need something more generic and generalizable.
 There are other alternatives, but I've found render functions really useful for writing reusable components.